amitportal/amitportal.github.io/index.md

 ---
 title: Amit Kumar - Projects & Profile
-description: Public projects by Amit (amitportal) and a brief professional profile.
+description: Public projects by amitportal and a brief professional profile.
 -----------------------------------------------------------------------------------

-# Amit Portal
+# Amit Kumar

-A curated list of public projects by **amitportal** on GitHub — with a short professional profile and links to my work.
+A curated list of public projects on GitHub — with a short professional profile and links to my work.

 ## About (short bio)